blockworks-foundation/solana-improvement-documents/proposals/0016-simd-program-rebatable-account-write-fees.md

 Pros: Dapps can implement their own incentive loop and have fine control over accounts.

-Cons: A solana fork has to be developed and maintain, bidges have to be built.
+Cons: A solana fork has to be developed and maintain, bridges have to be built.
-Not in the best interest for solana as a community.
+Hard to decentralize.

 * Having a fixed write lock fee and a read lock fee.